greggigon/docker-hack-night/docs/1. basics/README.md

 You can create a container that you can interact with:
 ```
-$ docker run -i -t busybox
+$ docker run -i -t ubuntu:14.10
 ```

-The arguments `-i` keeps STDIN open to the container, `-t` assigns a psuedo-tty so we can creaet an interactive shell.
+> *NOTE*: The arguments `-i` allows you to write to the container, `-t` assigns a psuedo-tty so we can create an interactive shell.

-Once you've started the container you can explore:
+You're now running within a container, let's explore!

 ```
 # hostname